 - 2.19 Where new open space is provided, the developer would be expected to provide the open space and either maintain the open space through a management company, or if the site is to be adopted by either Adur or Worthing then maintenance fees secured by a commuted sum of at least 20 years will be included in the Section 106 legal agreement. - 2.20 Ideally open space should be adopted by the Councils rather than left to management companies.
 There are numerous examples of problems with maintenance of open space when left to private management companies and members of the public will still expect to resolve issues in the future or presume that private land is maintained by the relevant local authority. - 2.21 Whilst, the Council cannot insist on the adoption of these areas, the national volume house builders have now accepted that adoption by the local authority is more appropriate in the long term.
-In Worthing the second phase of the West Durrington development is to offer all open space to the Council which reflects the different approach now taken by developers.
-In the event that the open space is adopted by the Council a commuted sum would be required as indicated earlier. - 2.22 It is important that in designing new play areas consideration is given to meet the needs of all users including the disabled and looking at more imaginative designs for play areas particularly in urban areas.
+Members will be aware that open space proposed in connection with the West Sompting development is to be transferred to the District Council and negotiations regarding an appropriate commuted sum are underway.
+This application is due to be considered by the Committee in June. - 2.22 The situation at New Monks Farm was different on the basis that the open space proposed forms part of the overall Sustainable Urban Drainage system (SUDs) and it was agreed that this would be more appropriate to be retained by the developer and a future Management Company. - 2.23 It is important that in designing new play areas consideration is given to meet the needs of all users including the disabled and looking at more imaginative designs for play areas particularly in urban areas.
 In securing a commuted sum a replacement cost for play equipment can also be secured.